solana-labs/solana/docs/src/terminology.md

 ## skipped slot

 A past [slot](terminology.md#slot) that did not produce a [block](terminology.md#block), because the leader was offline or the [fork](terminology.md#fork) containing the slot was abandoned for a better alternative by cluster consensus.
-A skipped slot will not appear as an ancestor for blocks at subsequent slots, increment the [block height](terminology#block-height), nor expire the oldest `recent_blockhash`.
+A skipped slot will not appear as an ancestor for blocks at subsequent slots, nor increment the [block height](terminology#block-height), nor expire the oldest `recent_blockhash`.

 Whether a slot has been skipped can only be determined when it becomes older than the latest [rooted](terminology.md#root) (thus not-skipped) slot.

 ## slot

-The period of time for which each [leader](terminology.md#leader) ingests transactions and produces a [block](terminology.md#block) by rotation, abiding by [leader schedule](terminology.md#leader-schedule).
+The period of time for which each [leader](terminology.md#leader) ingests transactions and produces a [block](terminology.md#block).

-Collectively, slots create a logical clock as non-overlapping slices of the time.
-And they're ordered sequentially and numbered accordingly with roughly equal passage of real wall-clock utilizing [PoH](terminology.md#proof-of-history).
+Collectively, slots create a logical clock.
+Slots are ordered sequentially and non-overlapping, comprising roughly equal real-world time as per [PoH](terminology.md#proof-of-history).

 ## smart contract